SaltyGoo/saltygoo.github.io/class/mu_priest.md

 <details markdown="1">
 <summary>Design Notes</summary>
 *Inspired by A Blasted, Cratered Land's [cleric](https://crateredland.blogspot.com/2019/01/the-cleric.html) by Velexiraptor which I love.
-I had been using it in my games for a year, sadly my players have a very very low tolerance for complexity and the 3 clerics characters that were played never ended up using the commands feature and I never ended up tracking the disfavors.
-After months of beating myself for not being a good DM, I had an epiphany inspired by a recent job editing an instruction manual: each domain is a template.
-Now the class starts simple and gets progressively more complex and hopefully will be easier to assimilate for the players!*
+After using that version for a while, I started editing it to make it more simple for the players and the referee.
+Over time it became its own thing.*

-*So how is it different from a wizard?
-Well, first, not all templates give spells, but otherwise the priest can be seen as a conditional wizard: they can only cast spells when meeting certain conditions.
-These rules are pretty abusable by design though to encourage reckless fanatical behaviors.
-I hope to make many more sacraments!
-Especially to allow making a spell-less priest.
-These are just the ones that were relevant to my current game.*
+*This priest class can be seen as a conditional wizard: they can only cast spells when meeting certain conditions.
+These rules are pretty abusable by design, the goal being to encourage reckless fanatical behaviors.*

-*Also I might redo the wizard like that, but instead of sacraments they are different spellbooks!*
 </details>

+You have been ordained a **priest of the Church**.
+The Church is is universal across the Empire, united in its worship of the **Authority**.
+While its bishops and cardinals bicker over political and theological issues, local parishes celebrate thousands of different saints, martyrs and traditions.

 <ins>Starting Equipment</ins><br>
 Holy Vestments (including Hat), a Censer, your Holy Book